MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Template names

-Template names are case-sensitive and can only contain letters, underscores, numbers.
+Template names are case-sensitive and can only contain letters, underscores, and numbers.
 The following is an example of a template named `TemplateName`.

 ```lg
 # TemplateName